dheeraj2112/Snowflake_Data_Cloud/End to End Project/README.md

 i.
 Valid Snowflake Account

 ii.
-Snowsql configured and ready to use with required connections
+Snowsql installed,configured and ready to use with the required connections.

 iii.
 On-Prem Oracle db (configured as an ODBC connection in IICS) with HR schema objects.
 The objects with data can be created from #2 mentioned below, if not available already.